jhongover9000/intro2im/midtermProject/journal.md

 Technically, to fulfill the criteria, all I need is to add sound.
 However, I'd like to add a moving background and some movie files as well, if possible.

 Okay.
 So, first off, fixed the nullPointerException.
 The problem was I was trying to instantiate a custom object in a constructor, and that was throwing off the compiler.
 I've created a main menu, too, and set up a system to move stages and to also to reset the game upon death.
 I particularly like my instruction screen, where you can actually play around with the character to get a hang of the moves before setting out in the actual game.
 What I have to do in the next few hours is a) put in sound files b) add more character files (and rename them <-- this takes the longest) and c) put in backgrounds for both the game and the main menu.
 So here we go.

+So a problem that I ran across was that things weren't resetting properly, and I found out that it was because of the object instantiation and the constructor that I made for each object class.
+Because I didn't initialize the objects based on the arguments they received in the constructor, they were only getting the basic values that were made outside of the constructor.

+Aight, more or less finished with the game.
+It's not pretty (well actually it is very pretty and beautiful in my eyes, just that I didn't get to implement everything I wanted to), but it works!
+Added music to the game and sat for around 5 minutes just listening to the music and watching the background change.

+Renamed another character, so character selection is finally possibe!
+I need to add 2-3 more characters so that I can have various enemies.
+Off to work, then!